GnosisEcosystemFund/Gnosis-Bounties-/gnosis-buyback/Readme.md

 - How much sell funds are committed in which auction index (amounts are modifiable and not necessarily the same amounts through each auction).
 - Burn possibility to the receipt token (once it’s claimed and withdrawn) (Optional).
 - Burn Address (Optional) address to send burnt tokens to
-- Minimum Time interval between executing token buybacks (Optional)
-- Includes a possibilty for any party to trigger sell order and gives ether to the one who pokes to compensate for gas cost spent. (amount of ether tipped also modifiable)
+- Includes a possibilty for any party to trigger sell order and gives ether to the one who pokes to compensate for gas cost spent.

 ## Install
 ### Install requirements with npm: